-The Independent Market Operator is seeking Expressions of Interest for the provision of new generating capacity and Demand Side Management within the South West Interconnected System of Western Australia.
+The Independent Market Operator (IMO) is seeking Expressions of Interest for the provision of new generating capacity and Demand Side Management within the South West interconnected system (SWIS) of Western Australia.

 Proponents may offer new generating capacity or Demand Side Management options.